 \subsection{VNF Placement}

 Fig.~\ref{fig:demo} shows the \nm{} setup to demonstrate the impact of VNF placement.
 Specifically, the test cases incorporate two scenarios which are schematically represented in Fig.~\ref{fig:demo1}.
-In scenario 1 (Fig.~\ref{fig:demo2p1}), the multi-media server (an NGINX stream module) is placed on worker node 3 which also hosts the core network's components.
+In scenario 1 (Fig.~\ref{fig:demo2p1}), the multimedia server (an NGINX stream module) is placed on worker node 3 which also hosts the core network's components.
 On the other hand, the client is inside the UE.
 Therefore, the data path between the client and server passes through the RRU (in worker node 1), the backhaul bridge (or TN), and the SPGW (in worker node 3).
 This scenario can be considered as a Cloud Computing (CC) scenario, because, in reality, worker node 3 may be placed in a data center accessed through an IP network (emulated by the backhaul bridge in this scenario).
 On the other hand, scenario 2 (Fig.~\ref{fig:demo2p2}) depicts the case where the (NGINX) server and the SPGW are moved to worker node 1 beside the eNB.
 As a result, this scenario resembles Edge Computing (EC).